kkim88/hangman/out/production/hangman/instructions.md

 The game will prompt players to enter keypresses.
 To advance story segments, the game will ask the player to push the enter key.
 For guessing, the game will ask the player to enter letters.
 Players use their keyboards for inputs followed by the enter key.

+<h2>Why is it called "Hangman DELUXE"?</h2>
+Because I added story elements to it.

+<h2>Does the word "DELUXE" have to be in caps?</h2>
+Yes.